DataDog/serverless-sample-app/src/nodejs/README.md

 ### Cleanup

-To remove a dev stack (your personal stack you ran locally), run `npm run remove:sst:dev`.
+To remove a dev stack (your personal stack you ran locally), run `npm run remove:sst:personal`.

-To remove a dev stack (your personal stack you ran locally), run `npm run remove:sst`.
+To remove a dev stack, run `npm run remove:sst`.